canonical/operator/README.md

 # Getting started

-A package of operator code is called a charmed operator.
+A package of operator code is called a charmed operator or “charm.
 You will use `charmcraft` to register your operator name, and publish it when you are ready.

 ```